Capacity: 18,434 (All Seated)

 Home Kit: Blue and White

 The one older stand still remaining is on the North side.
-This covered all seated stand is two tiered and has a capacity of 6,862 seats.
+Built I believe it the late 1980's it is a covered all seated stand, which is two tiered and has a capacity of 6,862 seats.
 This stand is cantilevered meaning that fans enjoy unobstructed views across the playing area.
 This stand has undergone some refurbishment work and the seats have been replaced, with mostly green with a speckled white effect in the lower tier and in the upper tier, blue with the same effect.
 This seating effect has also been replicated in a similar way in the two new stands.
 To be honest I don't think this seating design looks very good at all.
 It seems as if someone has replaced all the seats with a single colour and then shaken their 'white paint brush over them'.

 People arriving at the ground by foot from the nearby Adelaide railway station will arrive at a tall and wide, dark green painted footbridge, where a beautiful collection of murals depicting former Northern Ireland players and famous quotes from managers and commentators adorn the walls, inside and outside.
 Sadly this bridge is also graffiti strewn, and has a cage of steel which blocks the elevated view of the ground and the hills in the distance.